Rooted in the Past, Inspiring the Future

 Certified Registered Nurse Anesthetists provide anesthetics for surgical, obstetrical and trauma care for operations and procedures that range from brain surgery to child birth.
 CRNAs practice with a high degree of autonomy and responsibility, and these advance-practice nurses are compensated accordingly.

-Our Nurse Anesthesia is the fourth-oldest program in the United States, established in 1945 and is ranked No. 22 in the nation by U.S. News & World Report.
+Established in 1945, our Nurse Anesthesia program is the fourth oldest in the United States and is ranked No. 22 in the nation by U.S. News & World Report.
 Students receive support from 15 dedicated didactic and simulation faculty and more than 80 clinical faculty.
 In addition, the program offers a variety of experiences at clinical sites within 45 miles of the university (many within walking distance), including a level I trauma center, high-risk obstetric unit, one of the nation's top pediatric hospitals and multiple outpatient surgery centers and community hospitals.

 Our program offers much more than a degree; it broadens your skillset and perspective.

-The program requires 36 months (nine semesters) of full-time study.
+The BSN to DNP in Nurse Anesthesia program requires 36 months (nine semesters) of full-time study.
 Clinical time and responsibilities begin in the third semester and gradually increase throughout the program.